aseprite/api/README.md

-# api-draft
+# Aseprite Scripting API Draft

-Experimental repository to create a scripting API for Aseprite
+This is an experimental repository to create a scripting API for Aseprite.